 Originally from New Orleans, Savoie first studied to be an actor, but his undergrad advisor at the University of Southern Mississippi, George Crook, encouraged him to go into design.
 “He convinced me to pursue lighting design,” says Savoie, who, in his senior year, lit The Rimers of Eldritch by Lanford Wilson, a production that went all the way to the American College Theatre Festival Kennedy Center.
 “My second show was A Midsummer Night’s Dream, which was the opening production in the school’s new three-million dollar theatre.
 I felt like I had the golden touch from the beginning,” he adds.

-So lighting design or production management?
-Savoie is happy doing both.
-“I've been very lucky and have always been able to work in the theatre since I started my career,” he says. ”This award will help me push myself in new ways as a lighting designer.”
+Savoie says he is happy doing both lighting design and production management.
+“I’ve been very lucky and have always been able to work in the theatre since I started my career,” he says.
+"This award will help me push myself in new ways as a lighting designer.”